 Depending on what you’re trying to put holes into, the venerable 5.56 isn’t always the right choice.
-Sometimes you need that hard-hitting .308.
+Sometimes, you need that hard-hitting .308.
 While the AR-10 is a fine choice, here are four .30-caliber rifles you should try before pulling the trigger on the variant you’ve been eyeing.
-After all, there is a labyrinth of variations of the AR-10 style of rifle that make customizing them a real pain for the beginner.
+After all, there are a labyrinth of variations of the AR-10-style of rifle that make customizing them a real pain for the beginner.

 Ever since the SAS (Special Air Service) stormed the Iranian Embassy with the now iconic MP5—the HK series of roller-delayed rifles have been the choice of many top tier professional shooters.
 The ruggedly reliable G3 was produced by HK from 1958 to 1997.
 After HK dropped the rifle from production, PTR Industries picked production up in 2002.
 Thankfully, the PTR-91 is far more affordable than the HK rifles—making them a bargain.
 As for why you should give serious consideration to this rife, it has MP5 controls, excellent HK drum sights, an amazingly reliable action, and it throws giant .30 caliber pills down range.
 What isn’t to like?
 Couple all of that with super cheap surplus magazines (under $3) and you have the recipe for a really awesome rifle.